 Included among the exhibits are a circa 1910 working fire alarm telegraph system, a functional 1920’s firehouse kitchen, original station furniture and furnished personal lockers reflecting the period.

 The Society is governed by a board of directors who serve four year rotating terms.
-All of these positions are currently staffed by active and retired members of the Milwaukee Fire Department.

 As a completely volunteer society, we have undertaken the mission of caretakers in promoting the wonderful legacy of the Milwaukee Fire Department.

 The museum is open on the first Sunday of each month (April-December) from 12 to 3 p.m. and by appointment.
 The Society is recognized by the IRS as a non-profit charitable 501 (c) (3) organization.

 The Society has no better friends than those who support the fire service and those who champion the mission we embrace.
 The charitable support received assists us with the many facets in sustaining the museum.
 We are truly grateful for the interest, generosity and support in making a dream become a reality.

 Fire Museum news and information can be viewed on this page or Facebook under Milwaukee Fire Historical Society & Fire Museum or by phone at 414-286-5272.

 - President: Warren Skonieczny (Deputy Chief, Ret)

 - Secretary: Daniel Rode (Batallion Chief)